 All of your shotgunning needs can be found at Lower Wetumpka Shotgun Sports Club.
-Whether you want to shoot sporting clays, skeet, 5-stand, wobble trap, or just pattern your gun the Club can help.
+Whether you want to shoot sporting clays, skeet, 5-stand, trap, or just pattern your gun the Club can help.

 Shotgunning is a family sport and encouraged!
 Need some help starting or just want to improve, visit our instructional page to schedule a lesson.